SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/AddDiagramElements/README.md

 #AddDiagramElements Method

-This sample demonstrate how to add diagram elements using "AddDiagramElements".
-It Asynchronous method.
-AddDiagramElements() method is a preferred way to add a collection of items to the diagram to get better performance compared to Add() method.
+This sample demonstrates how to add the diagram elements using the "AddDiagramElements."
+It is an Asynchronous method.
+The AddDiagramElements() method is a preferred way to add a collection of items to the diagram to get better performance compared to the Add() method.

 ## Prerequisites